cdl-mint/mde4dts/00 Documentation of Search.md

 # Scopus
 Link to search engine: https://www.scopus.com/search/form.uri?display=advanced

-181 Search Results on February 1st with the following search string:
+181 Search Results on April 3rd 2024 with the following search string:
 ```
 ( SRCTITLE ( "Digital Twin" ) OR TITLE-ABS-KEY ( "Digital Twin" ) OR SRCTITLE ( "Digital Twins" ) OR TITLE-ABS-KEY ( "Digital Twins" ) )
 AND ( SRCTITLE ( "Model Driven" ) OR TITLE-ABS-KEY ( "Model Driven" ) OR SRCTITLE ( Model-Driven ) OR TITLE-ABS-KEY ( Model-Driven ) )